 But what about the people who survive the mistakes and must live with the consequences?
 It has been revealed that medical mistakes that cause serious harm are 10 to 20 times more common than the mistakes that cause death.

 Do the math – that means 2.5 million to 5 million people are seriously harmed each year due to medical mistakes.
-At the Weitz Firm, we are here to help if you or a loved one are injured due to the negligence of a healthcare professional.
+At The Weitz Firm, LLC, we are here to help if you or a loved one are injured due to the negligence of a healthcare professional.
 When you need a Philadelphia medical malpractice lawsuit lawyer, call us today.

 When you have to go to the emergency room, you should be able to count on a high standard of care.
 Unfortunately, many ERs are overcrowded and understaffed.
 This can lead to healthcare professionals who are there to be overworked and they may miss something while treating you.
 If they cannot or do not perform a full assessment of each patient, the results can be disastrous.
 Johns Hopkins researchers say that diagnostic errors cause the most severe patient harm of all medical mistakes.